replicatedhq/kots/design/variadic_config.md

 The current configuration pipeline works as follows:
 1. Customer passes in config values via CLI or UI
 1. ConfigValue spec is saved to the `/userdata` folder along with upstream to the `upstream` directly
 1. Kots renders the upstream against the config values and also filters out any unnecessary files (e.g. preflight spec).
-This goes into the `base` directory along with a kustomize file.
+This goes into the `base` directory along with a Kustomize file.
 1. Midstream changes are applied.
 1. Downstream changes are applied.
 1. Completed manifests are sent to the operator to get deployed.